-On 27 April 2021, the municipal assembly of the city of Rome unanimously approved a resolution committing it to establish a food policy for the Italian capital.
+On 27 April 2021, the city of Rome’s municipal assembly unanimously approved a resolution committing it to establish a food policy for the Italian capital.
 Resolution 38, ‘Approval of actions and instruments for the implementation of a food policy for metropolitan Rome’, is a landmark achievement of a bottom-up process involving over 50 organisations, that sought to secure buy-in from policy makers to develop an integrated food policy that both addresses food-related challenges and leverages existing food system strengths to help tackle other urban challenges.

 Context and objective

 The municipal area of Rome includes both built-up, densely populated urban areas and peri-urban farmland.
 Around 45 per cent of the territory (58,000 hectares) is classified as agricultural land, much of which is devoted to arable farming, alongside olive groves and vineyards.
 This productive space is rare within the boundaries of a major European city – yet the land, and the livelihoods it sustains, face multiple threats.